Don't Know Where to Start? You're in the Right Place.

 4-Month Timeline

-Some steps have mandatory wait times.
-Start your TWIC on day one and work the rest in parallel as much as possible.
+Start your TWIC on day one — it takes the longest.
+Run other steps in parallel as much as possible.

 Month 1